History of Nashville, Tennessee in Timeline

 After the 2010 census, the 5th congressional district regained all of Nashville.

-Between May 1 and 7, 2010, much of Nashville was extensively flooded, causing significant damage to buildings and infrastructure and resulting in eleven deaths.
+Between May 1 and 7, 2010, much of Nashville was extensively flooded, causing extensive damage to many buildings and structures in the city and eleven deaths.

-In 2010, Lakewood residents voted to dissolve its city charter and join the metropolitan government of Nashville.
+In 2010, Lakewood residents voted to dissolve its city charter and join the metropolitan government of Nashville, initiating the process of integrating the city into the larger Metro Nashville government.

 2010: The Pinnacle Opens